RAF Bovingdon: Closure and civilian use

 The airfield site still houses a VOR navigational beacon, code BNN.
 The airspace above the airfield and nearby Chesham is known as the Bovingdon stack and is a holding area for aircraft approaching Heathrow Airport, 32 km to the south.
 Aircraft are requested to join the hold, typically at an altitude of 7000–16000 feet, and then to fly a 'race-track' pattern around the Bovingdon VOR beacon, separated at vertical intervals of 1000 feet from other aircraft.
 Each aircraft is then instructed to descend to a lower available altitude as the lowest aircraft leaves the hold to make its final approach to Heathrow.
 At busy times there may be up to 10 aircraft holding at the available 1000 foot separations between 7000 feet and 16000 feet, and these may be seen circling overhead on a clear day.

-The remainder of the airfield site was used for a regular Saturday market and there was also a permanent circuit for banger racing which closed in September 2008.
+The remainder of the airfield site was used for a regular Saturday market, and there was also a permanent circuit for banger racing which closed in September 2008.
 The main runway and taxiways are still intact though in a poor state of repair, but are also used for other events such as autojumbles and classic car shows.
 Alongside a runway is a Delta Force Paintballing facility.
 The ruins of the control tower also remain.

 It was reported in September 2021 that new studios would be added to the Airfield and that Bovingdon Market would be closing down due to the new studios.
-It was confirmed on the Bovingdon Market Facebook page in March 2022 that the market would be ceasing trading on the site after 40 years of trading due to television works taking over the airfield with 3 new studios, new offices and a backlot being added to the sit.
+It was confirmed on the Bovingdon Market Facebook page in March 2022 that the market would be ceasing trading on the site after 40 years of trading due to television works taking over the airfield with 3 new studios, new offices and a backlot being added to the site.
 The final day of trading for Bovingdon Market was 29 August 2022.

-ITV Studios Bovingdon
+Bovingdon Studios

-ITV Studio Bovingdon (also known as Bovingdon Airfield) near Hemel Hempstead England is a television studio complex for ITV Studios.
-The studios opened in January 2018.
+ITV Studios Bovingdon (also known as Bovingdon Airfield Studios) is a television studio complex operated by ITV Studios.
+The first studios opened in January 2018.
 ITV Bovingdon currently has one full sized studio which was purpose built for Dancing on Ice.
 A number of other productions are also filmed at ITV Studios Bovingdon including Michael McIntyre's The Wheel and The Masked Singer.